dtcenter/METplus/docs/Users_Guide/overview.rst

 capability for the DTC to evaluate the strengths and weaknesses of advances in NWP prior to operational implementation.

-METplus Wrappers will also be available to DTC visitors and to the WRF modeling community for testing and evaluation of new model capabilities, applications in new environments, and so on.
+METplus Wrappers will also be available to DTC visitors and the NOAA Unified Forecast System (UFS) and NCAR System for Integrated Modeling of the Atmosphere (SIMA) modeling communities for testing and evaluation of new model capabilities, applications in new environments, and so on.
 The METplus Wrappers release schedule is coincident with the MET release schedule and the METplus Wrappers major release number is six less than the MET major